Offer ends in: 2h 7m 27s

 Labrador rhodesian ridgeback mix facts

 Inside the house, the Labrador Rhodesian Ridgeback mix is a calm and quiet dog.
 In the backyard, however, it becomes an energetic goofball who loves to play with kids.
 As a house pet, this hybrid dog will do fine with a daily walk as its exercise.
-If owners want the Rhodesian Ridgeback Labrador to be playful, they are going to have to get involved in the activities.
+If owners want the Rhodesian Ridgeback Labrador to be playful, they will have to get involved in the activities.
 This hybrid dog loves to get the attention of its family, which is why a game of fetch and tag are some of the most suitable exercises for it.

 When taking a walk at the park with the Rhodesian Ridgeback crossed with Labrador, the owner must keep it on a retractable leash to keep it calm.
-Low-flying birds or smaller animals running on the ground may trigger the hybrid dog’s protective instincts and prey-drive, enough to bark wildly and chase whatever threat it sees.
+Low-flying birds or smaller animals running on the ground may trigger the hybrid dog’s protective instincts and prey drive enough to bark wildly and chase whatever threat it sees.

 Labrador Rhodesian Ridgeback Mix Training